 Google is constantly changing the algorithms that index websites on the internet and impact their ranking.
 In the early days of the internet, you staffed your website with a specific keyword and ranked #1 on Google.
-Another famous strategy was to hire a Link farm to generate thousands of backlinks to your site.
+Another famous strategy was to hire a link farm to generate thousands of backlinks to your site.

-Before we dive into relevance you need to understand what SERP is and why it matters.
-SERP is the result you get when you type something in google.
+Before we dive into relevance, you need to understand what SERP is and why it matters.
+SERP is the result you get when you type something in Google.
 Search intent is the main goal of a user and Google cares about it a lot!

-Google will crawl your page to inspect if the content is relevant to the user/ search intent.
+Google will crawl your page to inspect if the content is relevant to the user or search intent.
 So for example, if you type in "how to make sushi", it will inspect all pages with this keyword and try to get you the best result possible.
 And to become the #1 result, you actually have to create quality content that will answer the user intent.

-Its scores range from one to 100, and the greater the score the better the chance of a good ranking.
+Its scores range from 1 to 100, and the greater the score the better the chance of a good ranking.
 The score is based on website popularity, engagement, and the number of other websites linking to it.
 You can learn more about domain authority on their website.

 The third very important factor that Google considers is how long visitors stay on your page.
-Are they scanning through your content and taking time-consuming it?
+Are they scanning through your content and taking time consuming it?
 Or do they leave your page in a split second after visiting?